-- The City Manager, or designee, will contact wholesale water customers to discuss water supply and/or demand and will request that wholesale water customers initiate voluntary measures to reduce water use. - The City Manager, or designee, will provide a regular report to the news media with information regarding current water supply and/or demand, projected water supply and demand if drought conditions persist, and consumer information on water conservation measures and practices.
+• The City Manager, or designee, will contact wholesale water customers to discuss water supply and/or demand and will request that wholesale water customers initiate voluntary measures to reduce water use.

+The City Manager, or designee, will provide a regular report to the news media with information regarding current water supply and/or demand, projected water supply and demand if drought conditions persist, and consumer information on water conservation measures and practices.

-Stage 1 - Mild Water Shortage
+Stage 1 - MILD Mild Water Shortage Watch Conditions

-Target: Achieve a 5% reduction in daily water demand for each wholesale customer utilizing the City's water supply system.
+Target: Achieve a 10 percent 10 5% reduction in daily water demand for each wholesale customer utilizing the City's water supply system.

-- The City will coordinate with the necessary agencies to ensure that unnecessary releases of water from the Reservoir System are minimized. - The City will encourage each wholesale water customer to use reclaimed water for nonpotable purposes.
+- The City will coordinate with the necessary agencies to ensure that unnecessary releases of water from the Reservoir System are minimized. - The City will encourage each wholesale water customer to use-of reclaimed water for non-potable purposes.